MIFF Awards 2024

 VicScreen logo

 Presented by VicScreen, the flagship Bright Horizons Award celebrates filmmakers on the ascent, as chosen from within the Bright Horizons film competition.
-Awarding A$140,000 to the winner, it is one of the most substantial film prizes in the world.
+Awarding AUD$140,000 to the winner, it is one of the most substantial film prizes in the world.

 Winner